k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### Build and Deploy the Environments to Fabric

-- Build and deploy the [Environments](/articles/25_environments/04_offline_deployment.md) to Fabric.
-The Environments must be deployed before deploying the TDM project to Fabric.
+- Build the [Environments](/articles/25_environments/04_offline_deployment.md) and deploy them to Fabric.
+Their deployment must take place before deploying the TDM project to Fabric.
 Use the [deploy-environment.sh](https://github.com/K2view-LTD/fabric/blob/fabric-8.2/scripts/deploy-environment.sh) script to deploy the Environments file.
 - Note that the **POSTGRESQL_ADMIN interface** must be **active**.

 #### Build and Deploy the TDM Project to Fabric